 - We don’t shy away from nuts and seeds

-For the rest of this plan can you see how many of these practices you can get comfortable with on a regular basis?
+For the rest of this plan could you try and get comfortable with these practices on a regular basis?
 You might like to write the above list down and see how often you can tick each item off over the following three weeks.

 Sometimes my clients find the idea of nourishing themselves with fats difficult because they’ve been taught that fats are fattening and cause our arteries to fur up.
 Neither of these could be further from the truth.
 Unrefined and undamaged fats from select sources are vital for optimum health and will really help you glow.